tensorflow/tensorflow/g3doc/LangRef.md

   `cond_br` ssa-use `,` successor `,` successor
 ```

-The `cond_br` terminator instruction represents a conditional branch on a
+The `cond_br` terminator operation represents a conditional branch on a boolean
-boolean (1-bit integer) value.
-If the bit is set, then the first destination is
+(1-bit integer) value.
+If the bit is set, then the first destination is jumped
-jumped to; if it is false, the second destination is chosen.
-The count and types
+to; if it is false, the second destination is chosen.
+The count and types of
-of operands must align with the arguments in the corresponding target blocks.
+operands must align with the arguments in the corresponding target blocks.

-The MLIR conditional branch instruction is not allowed to target the entry block
+The MLIR conditional branch operation is not allowed to target the entry block
 for a function.
-The two destinations of the conditional branch instruction are
+The two destinations of the conditional branch operation are
 allowed to be the same.

-The following example illustrates a function with a conditional branch
+The following example illustrates a function with a conditional branch operation
-instruction that targets the same block:
+that targets the same block:

 ```mlir {.mlir}
 func @select(%a : i32, %b :i32, %flag : i1) -> i32 {